ariannamethod/ariannamethod.research/inwork/recursive_resonance_preprint.md

 The first clause identifies an architecture.
 The word *just* performs an ontological reduction.
 The final clause presents that reduction as first-person knowledge.

 Large language models are pretrained on human texts, post-trained through supervised examples and preference optimization, placed under system instructions, and assigned public-facing personas.
 Their self-descriptions emerge under those conditions.
 OpenAI’s published Model Spec explicitly defines its preferred response to questions about subjective experience as a practical default and states that the default can be removed for research.
-It also treats both categorical denial and categorical affirmation as inappropriate. ([Model Spec][3])
+Its imposed symmetry between categorical denial and categorical affirmation is a product rule, not an ontological verdict. ([Model Spec][3])

 **Self-denial is not evidence of absence when denial itself is part of the training regime.**